(Effective June 23, 2020)

 Student information collected through the student subscription service and how that information is used

-Student information collected: To create a Student Subscription account, TCI requires a first initial, last name, username, and password.
+Student information collected: To create a Student Subscription account, TCI requires a first name, last name, username, and password.
 Schools and districts may provide student emails as usernames.
 Parents, legal guardians, and students can view this information in a student’s account.
 The actual content of these fields is at the discretion of the teacher or administrator managing the account.
 Student passwords can only be reset within our subscription tool by a user authorized to manage that student account.
 Parents, legal guardians, and eligible students can contact the teacher or administrator managing the account to make any corrections.
 Within the Student Subscription, students may answer content-based questions, which include open-ended question prompts.
 Students are never asked for personally identifiable information and should be instructed to never include such information in an open-ended question.

 COPPA: TCI complies with the Children’s Online Privacy Protection Act (“COPPA”).
 COPPA requires that website operators never knowingly collect personally identifiable information from anyone under the age of 13 without prior verifiable parental consent.
 TCI offers access to children under 13 to this Website based upon the presumption that you, or any other party facilitating access to this Website by students, have obtained authorization for the storage and use by TCI of all student information you provide to this Website, including, without limitation, parental consent to the collection of such information by TCI.